 Learn what expenses make up a budget in financial aid

 The cost of attendance or budget in a financial aid award is made up of five expenses:

 One way that students can save money on tuition costs over their college careers is to add an additional class beyond 12 credits.

 University of Michigan-Dearborn Tuition and Fee Assessment

-|Quick View of Average Costs for the Academic Year|
+|Quick View of Average Full-Time Costs 2019-2020|

 |View the Freshman/Sophomore Total Budget|